-However, DRPL failed to meet the extended deadline thus, SPA and FAO with DRPL were deemed rescinded / terminated on July 1, 2021.
+However, DRPL failed to meet its obligations and the SPA and FOA were deemed rescinded/ terminated on July 1, 2021.
 With the SPA and FAO with DRPL terminated, SC-14C2 West Linapacan Block reverted back to the original joint venture partners with Philodrill Corporation as Operator.
-As at December 31, 2022 and 2021, the Company holds participating interest of 30.288% in West Linapacan.